Customs and Border Protection Officer: Career Guide

 CBP Officer Salary and Job Outlook

-CBPOs earn a salary based on the federal General Schedule (GS) pay scale.
-You can view the current General Schedule pay scale at the US Office of Personnel Management website.
-G-5 grade level officers start at a salary of $31,944 and G-7 grade level officers start at a salary of $39,570.2 With over 20,000 CBP officers employed by the US Customs and Border Protection Agency and borders that are continually compromised, the Agency is always looking for qualified employees to help protect the US borders.3
+CBP officers and agents earn a salary based on the federal General Schedule (GS) pay scale.
+You can view the current General Schedule pay scale at the US Customs and Border Patrol website.
+G-5 level officers start at a salary of $40,511 and G-7 level officers start at a salary of $46,110.2 Even with over 60,000 employees including support staff, the US Customs and Border Protection Agency still needs more qualified employees to help protect US borders.3 According to the agency, the national staffing levels are congressionally appropriated at over 23,000 CBP officers and 21,000 Border Patrol agents.4

 Interested in a career similar to a border patrol agent?
 Check out these related careers: